Atlantic canary

-The Atlantic canary (Serinus canaria), known worldwide simply as the wild canary and also called the island canary, common canary, or canary, is a small passerine bird belonging to the genus Serinus in the finch family, Fringillidae.
+The Atlantic canary (Serinus canaria), known worldwide simply as the wild canary and also called the island canary, common canary, or canary, is a small passerine bird belonging to the genus Serinus in the true finch family, Fringillidae.
 It is native to the Canary Islands, the Azores, and Madeira.
 Wild birds are mostly yellow-green, with brownish streaking on the back.
 The species is common in captivity and a number of colour varieties have been bred.

 This bird is the natural symbol of the Canary Islands, together with the Canary Island date palm.